PatrickMaiyer/Portapack_Wiki/Recon.md

 * [PAUSE] , [AUDIO] , [STORE] => pause or resume the search.
 If highlighted, you can use the rotary encoder to manually step in the frequencies/ranges, jump to Audio App, store actual frequency in output file.
 Audio button is becoming red in auto record modes to indicate that a record in ongoing

-* [FW], [RST], [MIC TX] , [REMOVE/DELETE] => forward/reverse , reset search (it's restarting from the beginning of input file), jump to Mic app, Remove a frequency from active/loaded list in RECON mode or Delete from both active/loaded list and output file in SCANNER mode
+* [FW], [RST], [MIC TX] , [REMOVE/DELETE] => forward/reverse , reset search (it's restarting from the beginning of input file), jump to Mic app, Remove a frequency from active/loaded list in RECON mode or Delete from both active/loaded list and output file in SCAN mode

 # CONFIG
 ## Main RECON settings page